Hot School Meals and Packed Lunches

 Pupils may bring a packed lunch or have a hot school meal.
 The children will be able to sit next to their friends regardless of which type of lunch they have.

 We encourage children to eat healthily and not to have chocolate coated biscuit bars or crisps regularly in their lunch box.
-Sweets and bars of chocolate are not allowed.
-We are a ‘No Nut’ school and so Peanut butter, Nutella and cereal bars containing nuts are not permitted.
-Please be aware that food must be in suitable containers and no fizzy drinks or glass bottles are allowed.
+For this reason, sweets and bars of chocolate are not considered appropriate lunch items.
+As we have a number of children with a severe nut allergy we are a ‘No Nuts’ school, and peanut butter, Nutella, and cereal bars containing nuts are not permitted.
+Please be aware that food must be sent in suitable containers and fizzy drinks or glass bottles should not be brought in.

 Hot School Meals

 The hot school meals menu meets all Government nutritional standards and is provided by Alliance in Partnership (AIP), a successful hot meal provider, who work with hundreds of schools around the country.
 Our meals are cooked in Aylesbury, brought in each day in heated trolleys and kept in a heated cupboard at school before being served.
 Food is prepared daily and has the same texture and taste as homemade cooking.

-All children in Key Stage 1 (Reception, Year 1 and Year 2) are entitled to free school meals.
-For those children in Key Stage 2 not entitled to free school meals the cost of a meal is £2.30.
+Under the Government's Universal Free School Meals initiative, all children in Key Stage 1 (Reception, Year 1 and Year 2) are entitled to free school meals.
+For those children in Key Stage 2 not entitled to income related free school meals, the cost of a meal is £2.30.

 Under current regulations only children whose parents/guardians are in receipt of any of the following will be entitled to free school meals: